HERE’S WHAT YOU HELPED US ACHIEVE IN 2022

-Thousands of New Yorkers are turning their lives around.
+Your support is helping thousands of New Yorkers turn their lives around.

 As you look at the impact of your support, it may seem like just numbers.
 But hidden behind the numbers, there is an individual, a child, an elder, or an entire family whose life has been changed for the better – thanks to you.

 - AAF’s Hope Against Hate Campaign provided critical financial support to 30+ Asian-serving organizations to empower them to keep New Yorkers safe: our programs trained 2,400 in safety techniques, connected 3,700 to victim services, and engaged 6,900 youth

 - We helped provide culturally-competent mental health support services to 33,000 low-income and immigrant New Yorkers so they could thrive

 - We launched the first ever Asian Mental Health Directory with nearly 200 providers who combined speak 17 different Asian languages, making it easier for New Yorkers to find the care they need, in the language they speak

 - Our small business team supported 8,000 Asian small businesses with in-language and culturally-competent technical assistance to help them achieve their goals

 - We published three reports, five briefs, and six ethnic profiles that tell the story of Asian New Yorkers and help shape policy decisions that improve our lives

 - AAF’s AAPI Power Coalition reached 500,000 voters to activate Asian American political power in neighborhoods across all five boroughs